 Group projects provide an opportunity for student involvement in applying and investigating course concepts.
 Their use is increasing dramatically, particularly after the pandemic required new ways to conduct class interactions.
 Faculty have always been concerned with student performance and satisfaction with coursework and learning opportunities.
 They spend considerable time creating course activities and materials to continually improve their offerings and adjust course syllabi.
 Research has identified several intra-group processes that have a major impact on the effectiveness of both face-to-face (FTF) class meetings and online class interactions as they enhance desired outcomes.
-Our goal for this paper is to provide a set of recommendations to support faculty in enhancing group project experiences, thereby increasing student performance and satisfaction with group members, satisfaction with group performance/grades and satisfaction with the overall course as measured by end-of-course student evaluations (see, e.g., Choi, Zeff, & Higby, 2022; Elliot & Shin, 2002; Yusoff, McLeay, & Woodruffe-Burton, 2015).
+Our goal for this paper is to provide a set of recommendations to support faculty in enhancing group project experiences, thereby increasing student performance and satisfaction.
+Research has found three types of satisfaction are important to students as they evaluate group projects: satisfaction with group members, satisfaction with group performance/grades and satisfaction with the overall course as measured by end-of-course student evaluations (see, e.g., Choi, Zeff, & Higby, 2022; Elliot & Shin, 2002; Yusoff, McLeay, & Woodruffe-Burton, 2015).
 This goal, and the impetus for this paper, comes directly from previous research (see, e.g., Choi et al., 2022; Hill & Epps, 2010; Rahman, Ramakrishnan, & Ngamassi, 2020; Yang, Becerik-Gerber, & Mino, 2013).